“Forgotten Hollywood”- Enjoy the Holidays at Cirque du Soleil!

 Manny P. here…

-Universal Studios has big plans for its 100th anniversary celebration.
+Universal Studios has plans for its 100th anniversary celebration.
 Established in 1912 by Carl Laemmle, it’s one of the oldest American film studios still in continuous production.

 According to their press release: